 - Business analysts

-- Customer service representatives
+- · Customer service representatives

 - General business managers

 - Human resources managers

 - Office managers

 - Purchasing and logistics agents

 - Retail managers

 - Sales managers

-Although this program is a two-vear occupational program designed to prepare students for employment, many four-year colleges and universities will accept much of this curriculum in transfer.
+Although this program is a two-year occupational program designed to prepare students for employment, many four-year colleges and universities will accept much of this curriculum in transfer.
 Please see a counselor in the Office of Admissions and Guidance for details.

-For information regarding transfer opportunities for this, or any program, please go to http://www. monroeccc.edu/academicadv-transfer/transindex.htm.
+For information regarding transfer opportunities for this, or any program, please visit the Transfer section of the MCCC website.